 Lasers or intense pulsed light devices (IPL)

 Lasers or intense pulsed light devices (IPL) can collapse enlarged blood vessels and reduce skin redness.
-While useful for redness, this type of light therapy does not affect papules and pustules typical to rosacea.
+While useful for redness, this type of light therapy does not affect papules and pustules typical of rosacea.

 Which cosmetics ingredients should you avoid when you have rosacea-prone skin?